ratwolfzero/hopalong_python/README.md

 - a = 1, b =1, c = 1

-However, certain parameter combinations will not produce intricate patterns such as:
+However, certain parameter sets will not produce intricate patterns such as:

 - a =1 , b = 0, c = 0 or